Restaurants in Seattle

 Telephone: (206) 283 3313

-A Parisian café that has won many awards, Café Campagne is popular for its weekend brunches, but also serves a delicious lunch and dinner, and has a wine bar with 40 wines available by the glass.
+A cosy Parisian café that has won many awards, Café Campagne is popular for its weekend brunches, but also serves a delicious lunch and dinner, and has a wine bar with 40 wines available by the glass.
 The menu changes seasonally, but fare includes dishes like the French-style rolled omelette, lamb burgers, quiche, and a variety of salads and sandwiches.
 For dinner it is possible to have the fixed price three-course menu or a choice of meat and fish dishes from the regular dinner menu.
-The cosy atmosphere is very French.
 Open for lunch Monday to Friday, dinner nightly, and for brunch on weekends until 4pm.

 Telephone: (206) 728 2233

-The most unique restaurant in the Northwest, the farmhouse styled exterior is decorated within by a rich and ornate décor.
+One of the most unique restaurants in the Northwest, the farmhouse styled exterior is decorated within by a rich and ornate décor.
 Herbfarm itself and its neighbouring farms grow much of their ingredients to create weekly changing nine-course meals complete with five matching wines.
 Lummi Island reef-netted sockeye in a squash with lemon thyme is a glimpse into the night's menu.
 Reservations are essential.

 Address: 14590 NE 145th Street, Woodinville